shorepine/amy/README.md

 Because entering lists of commas is error prone, you can also specify control coefficients as Python dicts consisting of value with keys from the list above, i.e. `filter_freq={'const': 50, 'eg1': 1}` is equivalent to `filter_freq='50,,,,1'`.

 You can use the same EG to control several things at once.
-For example, we could include `freq='50,,,,0.125'`, which says to modify a base note frequency of 50 Hz from the same EG1 as is controlling the filter frequency, but scaled down by 1/8th so the initial decay is over 1 octave, not 3.
+For example, we could include `freq=',,,,0.333'`, which says to modify the note frequency from the same EG1 as is controlling the filter frequency, but scaled down by 1/3rd so the initial decay is over 1 octave, not 3.
 Give it a go!

 The note frequency is scaled relative to a zero-point of middle C (MIDI note 60, 261.63 Hz), so to make the oscillator faithfully track the `note` parameter to the note-on event, you would use something like `freq='261.63,1'`.
 Setting it to `freq='523.26,1'` would make the oscillator always be one octave higher than the `note` MIDI number.
 Setting `freq='261.3,0.5'` would make the oscillator track the `note` parameter at half an octave per unit, so while `note=60` would still give middle C, `note=72` (C5) would make the oscillator run at F#4, and `note=84` (C6) would be required to get C5 from the oscillator.